Why learn Spanish in India? What are the benefits associated with the language?

 Recently, La Liga (The Spanish football league) has been named the best League of the Year at the prestigious Globe Soccer Awards.
 After all, who doesn’t like El Clásico?

 Any match between fierce rivals Real Madrid and FC Barcelona.
-People worldwide come to witness the Real Madrid Trophy Room at the Santiago Bernabéu Stadium or to see the FC Barcelona Football Museum, one of the city’s most visited attractions.
+People worldwide come to witness the Real Madrid Trophy Room at the Santiago Bernabéu Stadium.
+Or see the FC Barcelona Football Museum, one of the city’s most visited attractions.

 The professional football leagues are full of Spanish-speaking stars such as Lionel Messi, Sergio Ramos, Diego Costa, David Silva, Luis Suarez, Sergio Aguero, Cavani, Alexis Sánchez, James Rodríguez, and many more.